 Isabella Nilsson is a member of the Columbia University Class of 2020.
 She is a former Scholastic Arts & Writing Awards Gold Medalist and United States Presidential Scholar in the Arts.
 Her writing can be found online at the Eye and elsewhere.
 In her free time, she enjoys reading and spending time with family and friends.

 Since Heidi Seaborn started writing in 2016, her poetry has appeared in numerous journals and anthologies, including Nimrod, Mississippi Review, Penn Review, Yemassee Journal, American Journal of Poetry and in her chapbook Finding My Way Home.
 She’s won or been shortlisted for over a dozen prizes.
-Her first book of poetry, C/Leave is forthcoming from C&R Press/Mastodon.
-She’s an MFA candidate at New York University, a graduate of Stanford University, and a member of The Adroit Journal's staff.
-Visit her online at www.heidiseabornpoet.com.
+Her first book of poetry, Give a Girl Chaos, is forthcoming from C&R Press/Mastodon.
+She’s an MFA candidate at New York University, a graduate of Stanford University, and a member of the Adroit Journal‘s staff.
+Visit her online at heidiseabornpoet.com.